Screen tearing in Linux could be a major issue with non-compositing window managers.

 They're much more visually appealing than simple window managers, read more here.

-It's rather easy if you're using KWin or Mutter as window manager, there's always an option to enable vsync.
+It's rather easy if you're using KWin, Mutter, Muffin or any other compositing window manager, there should be an option to to enable vsync anywhere in the settings.

 If you're using KDE or minimal KWin, use the instruction below.